 Introduction to ERP

 Every organization needs some level of data capturing at every stage of the business process, be it small or large.
 Sometimes output data of one process becomes an input to another.
 The entry of this data through manual intervention would be prone to human error and bring productivity losses.
-It drives the need for an integrated system to get the right level of normalized integrated data in a secured environment to make various enterprise processes generate a single source of information to drive accuracy in decision making.
+It drives the need for an integrated system.
+It needs to get the right level of normalized integrated data in a secured environment to make various enterprise processes.
+To generate a single source of information to drive accuracy in decision making.
+The ERP software is required in the Call Center Setup and business consulting firms recommend this software.

-Modern ERPs cover their traditional importance and have a digital edge using the cloud, social, mobile, analytics, etc. ERP helps in improving productivity by generating data-heavy reports with a click of the button.
+Modern ERPs cover their traditional importance and have a digital edge using the cloud, social, mobile, analytics, etc. ERP helps in improving productivity by generating data-heavy reports with a click of a button.

 2) The History of ERP